cp2004/OctoPrint-WLED/README.md

 This plugin will only install on Python 3 systems.
 For a guide to upgrading (it's easy!), please see my [blog post (octoprint.org)](https://octoprint.org/blog/2020/09/10/upgrade-to-py3/).

-In addition, I can also only guarantee compatibility with OctoPrint 1.5.0 and newer.
+In addition, I can only guarantee compatibility with OctoPrint 1.5.0 and newer.

 ### Install